-- UC-E24 USB Cable: A USB cable with a Type C connector for connection to the camera and a Type A connector for connection to the USB device. - UC-E25 USB Cable: A USB cable with two Type C connectors.
+- UC-E24 USB Cable: A USB cable with a Type-C connector for connection to the camera and a Type A connector for connection to the USB device. - UC-E25 USB Cable: A USB cable with Type-C connectors at both ends.